1. Greenland or Iceland

 But still it gets worse.
 Yes black flies.
 The DEET kept the now obnoxious mosquitos from stinging, not from dancing continuously around my face.
 So I had to wear the mosquito net and I began to understand how it must feel to wear a burka.
 But the DEET didn’t stop the black flies from biting and wringling their tiny vampirelike bodies into my shoes and socks to bite me …where no fly has gone before … And again at evening I felt I’d been struck by a measles epidemic.

-Whoever came up with the idea that sledge dogs are cute should be punished severely for spreading such a lie.
+Whoever came up with the idea that sled dogs are cute should be punished severely for spreading such a lie.
 Those who’ve been north know what I mean.
-Look at there head with their mean little piercing dark eyes directed at you and every move you make.
-Hear their viciou snarls and sad penetrating whaling howls that keep you from sleep at night just as you have closed the curtains to keep out the light of that darn midnight sun.
+Look at their head with their mean little piercing dark eyes directed at you and every move you make.
+Hear their vicious snarls and sad penetrating whaling howls that keep you from sleep at night just as you have closed the curtains to keep out the light of that darn midnight sun.
 These little monsters are everywhere around the town because the Greenlanders themselves don’t even allow them in town anymore.
-Oh yeah and they supposedly can pull a sledge.
+Oh yeah and they supposedly can pull a sled.
 IMPORTANT … DUH

 Vermin, that’s what they are!